Proposed School Merger Plan information can be found HERE.

 Catawba County Public Health encourages residents to prepare for emergencies and disasters and works to prepare and protect the community as a whole through planning, drills and more.
 Linked with county, regional, state, and national resources, we receive up-to-date information on any biological or communicable disease occurrence that could affect your health.
 When the need arises for critical health information, you can depend on Public Health to be prepared to respond.

 During certain Public Health emergencies, a Point of Dispensing (POD) site may be used to distribute medications to residents.
-Become familiar with what a POD is by reading about it or watching this video.
+Become familiar with what a POD is by watching this video and learn about what kind of equiptment may be in a POD here.

-Individuals can also prepare for disasters by assembling an emergency kit including health care supplies, food, water and more.
+Individuals and families can prepare for for disasters by assembling an emergency kit including health care supplies, food, water and more.
 Find a list of recommended supplies here.
 Families should also make their own emergency plans and should get informed to know when a disaster might strike.
+Learn about North Carolina specific resources by visiting NCDHHS Public Health Preparedness & Response Information for Individuals & Families page.

 Catawba County has plans for sheltering and evacuations.